-- 1. Click Random FOV to select a field of view to work on. - 2.
-Adjust brightness/contrast using the control in the right panel. - 3.
+- 1. In the Image Selection pane, click Random FOV to select a field of view. - 2.
+On the right side of the screen, use the Adjust sliders to modify the brightness and contrast. - 3.
 Using the Labeling Tools described in step 9 of Workflow 1: Minor Corrections on page 13, annotate example regions for Target and Background.
 ROI may be used to speed up segmentation.
 ROI must include annotations for both Target and Background. - 4.
-Click Segment in the Labeling Tools panel to segment the current FOV.

-Note: A machine learning model is used to predict all unlabeled pixels in an image, assigning them as either Target or Background.
-This model can be re-used for any new FOV that is loaded or when the ROI is moved to a new position.
+Click Segment in the Labeling Tools panel to segment the current FOV. - Note: A machine learning model is used to predict all unlabeled pixels in an image, assigning them as either Target or Background.
+This model can be re-used for any new FOV that is loaded or when the ROI is moved to a new position. - a.

-- a.
 If the resulting segmentation mask is not satisfactory, more annotations can be added, followed by clicking Segment. - b.
 (Optional) Corrections can be added to a segmentation mask as described in steps 6 to 10 of Workflow 1: Minor Corrections on page 13. - 5.
 When the segmentation of the image is satisfactory, the FOV or ROI can be added to the training set by clicking Add to Training Set in the Labeling Tools panel.